mvdkleijn/tinymce/readme.txt

 == TinyMCE plugin for Wolf CMS ==

 This plugin was created by Martijn van der Kleijn (www.vanderkleijn.net) for Wolf CMS (www.wolfcms.org).
-The plugin uses an un-altered, stock TinyMCE download which can be found in the tinymce subdirectory of the plugin.
+The plugin uses an un-altered, stock TinyMCE download, apart from the addition of the codeprotect plugin, which can be found in the tinymce subdirectory of the plugin.

 For TinyMCE itself, see http://tinymce.moxiecode.com